Machine learning-enhanced behavioural approach to detecting reactions to sound in infants and toddlers: proof-of-concept study

 Objective

-Show that a basic unsupervised machine-learning algorithm can give information on whether a child reacted to a sound using facial, non-identifyable features recorded with a camera.
+Show that a basic unsupervised machine learning (ML) algorithm can give information on the direction of child and infant reactions to sound using non-identifiable video-recorded facial features.

 Design

-Infants and toddlers were presented warble tones or single-syllable utterances 45 degrees to the left or to the right.
+Infants and toddlers were presented warble tones or single-syllable utterances 45 degrees to the left or right.
 A camera recorded their reactions, from which features like head turns or eye gaze were extracted with OpenFace.
 Three clusters were formed using Expectation Maximization on 80% of the toddler data.
-The remaining 20% and the infant data were used to verify if the clusters represent groups for sound presentations to the left, to the right and both directions.
+The remaining 20% and all infant data were used to verify if the clusters represent groups for sound presentations to the left, to the right, and both directions.

 Study Sample